kmccol1/snapper-backups/README.md

 1. **Ensure Snapper is configured:**
    Make sure Snapper snapshots are set up and configured for your system.
 Snapper should be actively taking snapshots of the file systems you want to back up.

-2. **Set up the Samba share on the Raspberry Pi:**
+2. **Set up the Samba share:**
    On the Raspberry Pi, set up a Samba share that will act as the destination for your backups.
-This will involve configuring `/etc/samba/smb.conf` and ensuring the share is accessible from the OpenSUSE system.
+This will involve configuring `/etc/samba/smb.conf` and ensuring the share is accessible from the host system.

-3. **Create a mount point on your OpenSUSE system:**
+3. **Create a mount point on your host system:**
    Create a directory to mount the Samba share:

    ```bash